tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 I subsequently spent time in roles at Engine Yard, Point Inside, and Bluebox Group.
 I performed roles in DevOps at Point Inside, as a Technical Account Management at Engine Yard and in Sales Engineering at Bluebox Group.
 All-in-all, this career phase was a pretty big change from sitting in data centers poking at servers!

 These companies were also early cloud based ones – some were service providers like Engine Yard and Bluebox Group and others consumer-centric ones like Point Inside.
-As I started to work with newer technologies such as AWS, I really started to value “the cloud”and the agility it brought me as someone with a sysadmin background.
+As I started to work with newer technologies such as AWS, I really started to value “the cloud” and the agility it brought me as someone with a sysadmin background.
 The ability to get a box provisioned in a few moments rather than a few weeks was a real game changer.

 But building on AWS was challenging; Not quite as hard as building a datacenter, but still complicated.
 While it was a lot quicker, it still took time, focus and a team to run the